mahouboy23/IB-notes/Physics IA.md

 **Gravitational Potential Energy and Kinetic Energy** Gravitational potential energy refers to the energy of an object due to its position within a gravitational field, whereas, kinetic energy refers to the energy of an object due to its motion.
+﻿

+III.
+Theoretical Relationship of Height of Incline and Moment of Inertia

+A. Variable Relationship As Determined Through D. Mulhayatiah et al. (2018) According to D. Mulhayatiah et al. (2018), height is independent of moment of inertia.
+Their study conducted by rolling a hollow, solid, and layered tubular object on a wooden plane found that although height hand angle of inclination affect a circular object's angular acceleration, it does not impact the magnitude of its moment of inertia.
+In doing so, they mathematically derived each object's geometric constant k and substituted this into the equation of inertia.
+In their discussion, they found that while inertia differed per tubular object, its numerical magnitude remained constant per height h increase as the graph that plotted these variables was perfectly horizontal, indicating an independent relationship.
+B. Variable Relationship As Determined Through Quintic (2007)

+Null Hypothesis (H1): If the height of incline is increased, then the oil drum would result in no change to the moment of inertia due to their independent relationship.

+Alternative Hypothesis (H2): If the height of incline is increased, then the oil drum would result in a lower moment of inertia due to their inversely proportional relationship.

+IV.
+Variables

+Independent Variable
+"The independent variable would be the height of the inclined plane with the values of 20.00 cm., 22.00 cm., 24.00 cm., 26.00 cm., and 28.00 cm.
+These represent the downsized values of standard dock heights for straight and container trucks, that typically utilize 'inches', with a ratio of 2:1 such that two inches are to one centimeter (Blue Giant Equipment Corporation, 2005).
+These measurements will be measured utilizing a meter stick (± 0.005 m.)
+Dependent Variable
+"The dependent variable would be the moment of inertia of the sealed oil drum.
+In obtaining such, the researcher would first record the linear velocity displayed by the Photogate reader to solve for the angular velocity.
+These will be inputted into the equation for the moment of inertia derived above.
+Because the research will hold five trials per variation in height, the average value per variation will be graphed and uncertainties will be considered.
+Controlled Variables
+The controlled variables for this investigation would be the oil drum's mass and the inclined plane's surface.
+For the first variable, the mass of the oil drum will initially be taken prior to the experiment and will remain unchanged.

+V. Materials and Set-Up
+a.
+Experimental Set-Up